crocs-muni/biometrics-utils/Readme.md

 **Setup**

 - Install [Python](https://www.python.org/) (version 3) if you don't have it.
 Don't forget to install `pip`.
-- Install python dependencies with `pip install --user -r requirements.txt` or use `make install` for convenience.
+- Install python dependencies with `pip3 install --user -r requirements.txt` or use `make install` for convenience.
-- You can test the installation with `python detect_faces.py --image images/example.jpg` or use `make demo` for convenience.
+- You can test the installation with `python3 detect_faces.py --image images/example.jpg` or use `make demo` for convenience.

 **Compatibility**